 BRAND AND MARKET THEIR BLOGS?

 What is Real-Estate Guest Blogging?

 Finally!
 We’re getting to the topic at hand.
-What many SEO agencies have found out is its great to do the “write great content and links will come” process.
+What many SEO agencies have found out is it’s great to do the “write great content and links will come” process.
 It’s totally natural and that’s what Google is looking for.
 Many have said they have found a better way.

 Enter the Guest Post or Guest Blog

 What the current trend is to offer, to the owner of a strong authoritative website, that you will write some great, original content for THEIR website.
-When writing that content, you would of course add a back that points back to your website.
+When writing that content, you would, of course, add a back that points back to your website.
 Seems like a legit offering; a true value exchange is happening.
 One site wants and needs some original content, and the other site wants and needs a backlink . . . now everyone is happy.

 Guest Blogging Run Amok